 ET4260 Microsystem integration

-In this course, general concepts related to microsystems as sensors are first discussed.
-Secondly, approaches for multi-domain modeling are introduced and applied to the modelling electro-mechanical systems.
+In this course, the most important theories governing microsystem components are introduced, including the most important behaviour-describing equations.
+Techniques for multi-domain modelling are introduced and applied to the modelling of electro-mechanical microsystems.
 Then, different transduction mechanisms, that allow for the conversion of signals between different physical domains, are introduced.
-Finally, all the modelling concepts are extended to the design of microsystem-based sensors.
-Throughout the course, the software package Comsol is introduced and used in several tutorials.
-The course includes theory (~8 lectures), Comsol tutorials, and tutorials for the realization of a final project, in which a microsystem is designed and modelled in groups.
+The dynamics of microsystems governed by 2nd order differential equations are analyzed.
+Besides these analytical techniques, finite elements method (FEM) is exploited to simulate the behaviour of systems with complex geometries, not easy to be captured by analytical expressions.
+To apply the FEM method, the software package Comsol is introduced and used in several tutorials.
+The course includes theory (lectures with slides), Comsol tutorials, and tutorials for the realization of a final project, in which a microsystem is designed for a given application.

 By the end of the course, you will be able to: